k8ssandra/k8ssandra-operator/docs/install/README.md

 ./setup-kind-multicluster.sh --clusters 2 --kind-worker-nodes 4
 ```

-When creating a cluster, kind generates a kubeconfig with the address of the api server set to localhost.
-We need a kubeconfig that has the api server address set to its internal ip address. `setup-kind-multi-cluster.sh` takes care of this for us.
-Generated files are written into a `build` directory.
+When creating a cluster, kind generates a kubeconfig with the address of the API server
+set to localhost.
+We need a kubeconfig that has the API server address set to its
+internal ip address. `setup-kind-multi-cluster.sh` takes care of this for us.
+Generated
+files are written into a `build` directory.

-Run `kubectx` without any arguments and verify that you see the following contexts listed in the output:
+Run `kubectx` without any arguments and verify that you see the following contexts
+listed in the output:

 * kind-k8ssandra-0
 * kind-k8ssandra-1